-The Industrial Mission Association (IMA) is a British network of over 300 practitioners engaged in workplace chaplaincy mission.
+Workplace Chaplaincy Mission UK (WCMUK) is a British network of over 300 practitioners engaged in workplace chaplaincy mission.
 It has its roots in the Industrial Mission Association, founded in 1959.

-The IMA enables and supports Workplace Chaplaincy Mission UK supports Chaplaincy Teams, and Individual Chaplains, with resources, networking, conferences and training.
+Workplace Chaplaincy Mission UK supports Chaplaincy Teams, and Individual Chaplains, with resources, networking, conferences and training.
 The association also promotes the role of Workplace Chaplaincy as a form of outreach to the Christian Churches of the UK.
 We can advise churches, chaplains and workplaces in good chaplaincy practice.

 Are you an individual, business or church looking for a chaplain?

-Are you looking deeper to see the link between faith and work?
+Are you a Christian looking deeper to see the link between faith and work?

 Workplace Chaplaincy Mission typically provides a workplace with pastoral care, a sense of community, an independent perspective and linkage to local groups.
 Chaplaincies respect faith differences and do not attempt to proselytise.
 This is a ministry authorised by churches, but based in different host organisations.

 We relate to national church representatives and other networks of chaplains – e.g. Armed Services, Universities, and Hospitals.
 Increasingly we work alongside Chaplains of other faiths.
-The Association is also a resource for the wider Church and Society, as it engages with issues associated with working and economic life of the nation.
-The IMA can support churches wishing to develop the faithful life of Christians at work.
+The Association is a resource for the wider Church and Society, as it engages with issues associated with working and economic life of the nation.
+We can support churches wishing to develop the faithful life of Christians at work.

-Established during the 1960’s, the IMA and its members have maintained an uninterrupted and vital church presence in workplaces throughout the UK, and continues to do so today.
+The Industrial Mission Association (the organisation promoting WCMUK) has maintained an uninterrupted and vital church presence in workplaces throughout the UK for over 65 years, and continues to do so today.